- AES (Advanced Encryption Standard)

 AES (Advanced Encryption Standard)

-The Client is a computer program that is run on terminal devices of a network and is connected to a server.
+The Client is a computer program that runs on terminal devices of a network and is connected to the server.
 It is able to use some services of the server and serves as an interface for communication between the program and the server.

 Coda is a distributed file system that is based in one network and allows many computers to work with it simultaneously.
 The collected data is saved on a number of servers which adjust and assimilate the date between each other.
 You can then access the data with local and mobile computers.

 Command line parameters

 The CPU usage shows the percentage of the calculating time of a computer.
 It describes the current state of the processors of a computer.
 If the computer needs a lot of calculating time for the coping of ongoing processes the CPU usage is very high.
 So the CPU usage is low if the calculating time is low.

 The folder rights are describing which rights every single member has to the folder.
 The owner or admin for example is able to delete top level folders, send invitations, remove members and send links to other users.
 Meanwhile folder-members without quota cannot do anything except for reading and downloading documents they have access to.

 HTTP is the short term for ‘hypertext transfer protocol’.
 It’s a protocol that divides different requests into independent transactions and is used for the data transmission to the application layer of a computer network.
 It is often used for the transmission of websites from the World Wide Web into a web browser.

 Multi source download